 MTD requires businesses to go digital.
 As a taxpayer, you’ll be required to use accounting software so you can upload your data to HMRC’s interface.
 The transition shouldn’t be difficult if you are already using a digital accounting system.
 But if you are still doing your accounting on paper, you will need to move to a digital system.

 Though HMRC didn’t initially encourage the use of spreadsheets for financial record keeping, they have now approved the use of MTD compliant spreadsheets.
 As long as the spreadsheets can be integrated with an accounting app for the upload to HMRC, they can still be used.

-Making Tax Digital has already begun.
-HMRC has already launched a private pilot program for certain taxpayers who have voluntarily subscribed.
-You already have access to your digital tax account, where you can see all your tax liabilities in one place.
-Here is the timeline for the rest of the MTD rollout:
+MTD began in 2018.
+HMRC had already launched a private pilot program for certain taxpayers who had voluntarily subscribed.
+Here is the timeline of the MTD rollout:

 - April 2018: Pilot testing begins.

-- April 2019: All businesses with turnover above the VAT threshold of £85,000 will be required to keep digital records.
+- April 2019: All businesses with turnover above the VAT threshold of £85,000 are required to keep digital records.

 4. MTD doesn’t mean paying more taxes

 Though MTD means more reporting deadlines, it doesn’t mean you have to pay more tax than usual.
 The new system just eliminates tax reporting errors.
 It’s possible that if you have been making errors in your tax returns, your tax bill might go up when those errors are corrected, but not because of any change in the tax laws.
 The new process will correct your errors so that you pay what you actually owe– which means that if you’ve been doing things right up to now, your tax bill won’t change at all.

 Even though MTD offers a lot of benefits, HMRC has allowed some businesses and individuals to be exempt from it.
 Charities, community amateur sports clubs, and possibly insolvent businesses are all exempt from MTD.